ButterflyNetwork/tensorflow/BFLY.md

 the tf-addons repo here and some op registration for stateful variables.

+The principal iOS target here would be

+    //tensorflo/lite/ios:TensorFlowLiteC_framework

 ## History
 **Note**: branch `master` has moved to a tf2;
  tag v2.5.0_rc2 as of this note, but overtime it will evolve